History of the Sandhills Area Foundation

 Bob Gustafson and Jan Lallman, co-chairman, created a committee of Bill Quigley, Lew Johnson, Mary Young, Frank Sibert and Kay Wells, and they began the work of creating SAF.
 The first president was Bob Gustafson, Kay Wells was the first secretary, and Mary Young was the first treasurer.

-In October 1996, Bob and Mary Kay Gustafson, Frank and Shirley Sibert, and Carl and Kay Wells became the first lifetime members by giving $2,000 each.
-These funds were used to kick off the Foundation, which has grown to over $1,700,000.
+In October 1996, Bob and Mary Kay Gustafson, Curtis and Mary Young, and Carl and Kay Wells became the first lifetime members by giving $2,000 each.
+These funds were used to start the work of the Foundation.

-In 1999, Frank and Shirley Sibert made a generous donation of $100,000 which was used to help fund the grant program.
-The Sandhills Area Foundation has granted over $425,000 to organizations that assist in improving the quality of life in Cherry County.
+In 1999, Frank and Shirley Sibert made a generous donation of $100,000 which was used to fund the grant program.

 SAF relies on donations and the annual fundraisers to meet the needs of Cherry County.
 Your support is vital to our mission and supports the work we do on behalf of students and nonprofits in Cherry County.

-Since its inception, The Sandhills Area Foundation has proudly supported the Kilgore Fire Department, Valentine Fire Department, Cub Scouts, Valentine Library, Valentine ball fields, TeamMates, Badger Boosters, American Legion Baseball, Valentine Junior Wrestling Club, Valentine EMTs, Sparks Cemetery, the Valentine Senior Center, Old Settlers Reunion, Valentine Players, Sandhills Leadership, Pineview, Valentine High School - band uniforms, Cherry County Ambulance Service, Mid-Plains Community College - distance learning equipment, Frederick Peak's Golf Course, Centennial Hall Museum, Valentine Rotary Club, Cherry County Veterans Memorial, and the Valentine Rural Fire Protection District and others.
+Since its inception, The Sandhills Area Foundation has proudly supported the Kilgore Fire Department, Valentine Fire Department, Cody Volunteer Fire Department, Cub Scouts, Valentine Library, Valentine ball fields, TeamMates, Badger Boosters, American Legion Baseball, Valentine Junior Wrestling Club, Valentine EMTs, Sparks Cemetery, the Valentine Senior Center, Old Settlers Reunion, Valentine Players, Sandhills Leadership, Pineview, Valentine High School, Cherry County Ambulance Service, Mid-Plains Community College, Frederick Peak Golf Course, Centennial Hall Museum, Valentine Rotary Club, Cherry County Veterans Memorial and others.